FOI-Bioinformatics/flextaxd/README.md

 ## Modify your database
 The database update function can use either a previously built flextaxd database or directly through a TAB separated text file with headers (parent, child, (level))).
 Using the --parent parameter, all nodes/edges subsequent to that parent will be added (or can replace an existing node see options) with the links supplied.
 The parent node must exist in the database/tables and must have the same name (ex "<i>Francisella tularensis</i>").
 Using the (--replace) parameter all children in the old database under the given parent will be removed, if you only want to replace for example <i>Francisella tularensis</i> be sure not to choose <i>Francisella</i> as parent.

+### Statistics
+Print statistics
+--stats will print the number of nodes links and the number of annotated genomes.

 #### Modify the database and add sub-species specifications (for <i>Francisella tularensis</i>)
 ```